johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{bmatrix}
 $$

-We can similarly $x$ as a bunch of embedding row vectors stacked up on top of eachother.
+We can similarly look at $x$ as a bunch of embedding row vectors stacked up on top of eachother.
 One row vector for each element in the batch:

 $$
 x = \begin{bmatrix}